 What makes a managerial accountant different from a financial accountant?

 A financial accountant is responsible for coming up with an analysis that would show how the company’s finances are faring as a whole.
 The limitation of a financial accountant is that they are often swamped with too much data to make an in-depth analysis of each aspect of a company’s financials.
-This is where a managerial accountant comes in.
-They can make a focused analysis of the financials of specific items such as budget, cost, product, and performance of a department within an organization.
+This is the position where a professional accountant lay.

 Another essential difference between a financial accountant and a managerial accountant is that the latter is recording and analyzing financial information for use within those in the organization.
 In this respect, a financial accountant can do what a managerial accountant does.
 However, a financial accountant’s primary task is to produce a financial report that will be used by other parties such as government regulators, prospective investors, and the general public.

 This is why they want to know which products or services could become popular in the future.
-A managerial accountant is able to give them an idea of what might sell to people, enabling business owners and executives can prepare a plan to corner that market.
+A managerial accountant is able to give them an idea of what might sell to people.
+Enabling business owners and executives can prepare a plan to corner that market.